wariv/OSCP-Practice-Exam-Generator/README.md

 Just a little app I wrote to streamline picking and practicing machines for the OSCP.
 Nothing fancy, nothing elegant.
 I don't program for a living, sorry.

-THIS DOES NOT GUARENTEE YOU WILL PASS THE OSCP!!!!
+THIS DOES NOT GUARANTEE YOU WILL PASS THE OSCP!!!!

 Big thanks Thanks to TJ Null and his OSCP like list.